Make a complaint

 What happens when I make a complaint?

-We acknowledge complaints within 5 working days.
+• We acknowledge complaints within 5 working days.

 • The manager of the relevant service area will contact you to discuss your complaint and see if it can be resolved at this point.

-• Your complaint is discussed at the Complaints & Resolutions meeting, which is a group made up of officers and managers from housing management and property services.
-It also includes members of the Management Team.
+• Your complaint is discussed at the Complaints & Resolutions Panel meeting, which is a group made up of officers and managers from Housing Management and

 • Stage 1 response will be within 10 working days from the receipt of the complaint.
 Where this is not possible, we will notify you why there is a delay and a full reply will be no later than 20 working days from receipt.